 If you make a mistake, try not to get discouraged and give up.
 Many mistakes are fixable, so check in with your supervisor or manager to see if there’s anything you can do to help out.
 When possible, try to be part of the solution to the problem.

 Never bury your feelings.
 No matter how slight or severe the mistake, give yourself permission to feel the anger and remorse that may follow.
 Journal about it.
 Discuss it with others.
 Remember: You are only human.
-Process your emotions in a healthy way so you can move on positively.
-And if you need professional help, get it.
+Process your emotions in a healthy way, so you can move on positively.
+If you need professional help, get it.

 Everyone makes mistakes, even nurses.
 But because nursing mistakes can have particularly dire consequences, it’s incredibly important that you arm yourself with all the information you need to avoid making mistakes in the first place.
 And, in the instance where you do commit an error, it’s even more crucial that you know what steps to take to mitigate its effects.

 Originally published by Lauren Katulka on July 16, 2018.